Share this article

 To credit providers, an unsecured loan is like a financial tight-rope act without a safety net.
 Without the security of collateral, lenders play it safe by hiking up interest rates.
 Why?
 Well, they’re taking a leap of faith, placing trust in your ability to make the loan repayments without any tangible backup.
 So while it might offer an alternative to pledging your assets, it comes at a cost: a higher interest rate.

-So, whether you’re putting your house on the line or daring to go unsecured, make sure you weigh the options carefully.
+So, whether you’re putting your house on the line or daring to go unsecured, make sure you weigh the debt consolidation options carefully.
 Each path has potential benefits and risks, and what works for one person might not work for another.

 How does debt consolidation affect your credit score?

-Understanding how debt consolidation affects your credit score is key.
+Understanding how debt consolidation works with your credit score is key.
 Equifax says that Consolidating debt means taking out a new loan, which can impact your credit score.
 The good news?
 It can improve your credit utilisation ratio (that’s the percentage of your available credit you’re actually using) and payment history.
 But it’s not all sunshine and rainbows.
 Applying for a consolidation loan also triggers a hard inquiry, temporarily lowering your score.
 Plus, a new account can decrease the average age of your accounts.
 It’s definitely a balancing act!

 What are the benefits of debt consolidation?